Tony Dean (racing driver): Can-Am

-Dean entered two races at Buenos Aires in January 1970, in the Porsche 908, on each occasion co-driven by Eduardo Copello.
-They finished third in a 1,000 km race but failed to finish in a 200-mile race, a week later.
+Dean entered two races at Buenos Aires in January 1970, in the Porsche 908/02, on each occasion co-driven by Eduardo Copello.
+They finished third in the 1,000 km race but failed to finish in a 200-mile race, a week later.
 An entry was made in the 24 Hours of Daytona alongside Peter Gregg in a Porsche 917 but the car did not start the race.
 However, the Porsche 908 finished sixth in the Brands Hatch 1,000 km race co-driven by Gérard Larrousse and G. Koch, but Dean did not participate.
 He then returned to the Can-Am championship, entering under his own name, with a fourth-placed finish at Mosport Park in June, but was seven laps behind the winning McLaren M8D of Dan Gurney.
 At the next round at St. Jovite, Dean did not start and subsequently failed to finish in a six-hour race at Watkins Glen, where the car was co-driven by Revson.
 However, the following day, Dean entered the Can-Am round at the same venue and finished 16th.
 This was followed by an 11th place at the Edmonton round, a failure to finish at Mid-Ohio and fifth at Road America.

-At the next round at Road Atlanta, run in very hot conditions, Dean benefited from the loss of the McLarens of Denny Hulme and Gethin (who also had gearbox problems), and Revson's Lola through accidents, together with mechanical problems for the Chaparral and BRM entries, enabling him to win the race.
+At the 1970 Road Atlanta Can-Am round at Road Atlanta, run in very hot conditions, Dean benefited from the loss of the McLarens of Denny Hulme and Gethin (who also had gearbox problems), and Revson's Lola through accidents, together with mechanical problems for the Chaparral and BRM entries, enabling him to win the race.
 This was the first victory, in the series, for a car other than a McLaren in 19 races.

 This was followed by a seventh place at Donnybrooke, a failure to start at Laguna Seca after an accident and ninth place at Riverside.
 He finished the year with sixth place in the championship standings.